JeodC/PortMaster-ShipOfHarkinian/README.md

 ## Information
-Ship of Harkinian binaries were built from the develop branch (bleeding edge) on 08/14/2024.
-You can build your own by following the [BUILDING.md guide](soh/BUILDING.md).
+Ship of Harkinian 8.0.6 was built from the develop branch (bleeding edge) on 08/14/2024.

+#### Where is the compatibility version?
+The compatibility.elf version of this port was retired due to being too slow.
+Previous versions were tested, including fpasteau's R36S v8.0.4 binary.
+There is simply no point in maintaining it.

 ## Installation
 You need to provide your own roms.
 See the [Shipwright](https://github.com/HarbourMasters/Shipwright/blob/develop/docs/supportedHashes.json) repository for a list of supported rom hashes.
 Gather your roms and put them in the `ports/soh` folder.
 Start the port, and on first run, your .otr files will be generated from the roms you provide.
 Note that only one `oot.otr` and `oot-mq.otr` will be made--if you provide more than one rom per game, strange things may occur.
 You *can* use pregenerated `.otr` files from elsewhere, but you may experience crashes.